mediro-ict/activegate_python_ssl_plugin/README.md

-"# activegate_python_ssl_plugin"
+# Actvice Gate SSL Checker Plugin

-This plugin checks the SSL certificates of host in the hosts.txt file and logs problems on Dyantrace if the certificate is aout to expire.
+This plugin checks the SSL certificates of hosts in the hosts.txt file and logs problems on Dyantrace if the certificate is about to expire.

 ![SSLCert](/images/problem.png)